Coherent dynamics in soft-threshold integrate-and-fire networks: Results

 \subsection{Spatial instabilities}

-Next, we investigate the instabilities induced by the spatial modulation of the coupling function.
-A spatial instability occurs when a non-zero spatial mode with zero temporal frequency becomes unstable.
+Next, we investigate the instabilities induced by spatial modulation of the coupling function.
+A spatial instability occurs at $k\neq0$ with Im$(\lambda_k)=0$ when Re$(\lambda_k)=0$.
 Recall that the amount of the spatial modulation of the synaptic coupling is given by the parameter $J_1$.
-Assuming $k=1$ and $\lambda_1=0$ in the dispersion relation \eqref{delta_dispersion} with cosine coupling \eqref{cosinecoupling} reveals the spatial instability at
+Setting $k=1$ and $\lambda_1=0$ in the dispersion relation \eqref{delta_dispersion} with cosine coupling \eqref{cosinecoupling} reveals a spatial instability at

-There is no spatial instability if $J_1\leq4$.
-It is an instability of $v_+$ if $J_0<J_1/2$ and of $v_-$ if $J_0>J_1/2$ (Fig.~\ref{fig:spatial}A, solid red and dashed red curves).
-The instability of $v_+$ at the $k=1$ mode is a Turing bifurcation since the $k=0$ mode is still stable.
-Thus we call \eqref{Turing} with $v_0 = v_+$ the Turing curve.
-The instability of $v_-$, on the other hand, is a secondary instability since the $k=0$ mode of $v_-$ is already unstable.
+The spatial instability \eqref{Turing} takes one of two forms, depending on $J_0$.
+For $J_0 < J_1/2$, it is a Turing bifurcation of $v_+$ since the $k=0$ mode remains stable, while for $J_0 > J_1/2$, it is a secondary instability of $v_-$, whose $k=0$ mode is already unstable (Fig.~\ref{fig:spatial}A, solid and dashed red curves).

-The spatial instability switches from $v_+$ to $v_-$ at a codimension-2 bifurcation, where the Turing and saddle node curves meet tangentially (Fig. ~\ref{fig:spatial}A, red and black curves).
-This occurs at the parameter values $J_0=J_1/2$ and $E=J_0-J_0^2/4$.
-When $J_0=J_1/2$, the $k=0$ and $k=1$ Fourier coefficients of the coupling function are equal and thus the saddle-node (instability of the $k=0$ mode) and Turing (instability of the $k=1$ mode) bifurcations coincide there.
+The spatial instability switches from $v_+$ to $v_-$ at $J_0=J_1/2$ and $E=J_0-J_0^2/4$, where the Turing and saddle-node curves meet tangentially at a codimension-2 bifurcation (Fig. ~\ref{fig:spatial}A, red and black curves).
+At this point, the $k=0$ and $k=1$ Fourier coefficients of the coupling function are equal and the saddle-node (instability of the $k=0$ mode) and Turing (instability of the $k=1$ mode) bifurcations coincide.